AzraelSec/Glock/README.md

 Glock's extensive documentation will guide you through its various features and provide in-depth explanations of its commands.
 To access the documentation, visit the [Glock Wiki](https://github.com/your-username/glock/wiki).
 Here you will find detailed usage examples, best practices, and tips to optimize your workflow.

-## Contributing

-We welcome contributions from the community to make Glock even better!
-Whether you have ideas for new features, bug fixes, or improvements to the existing codebase, we appreciate your input.
-To contribute, please follow our [Contribution Guidelines](CONTRIBUTING.md) and submit a pull request.

 ## License

 Glock is released under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software in compliance with the terms of the license.

-## Support

-If you encounter any issues or have questions related to Glock, feel free to reach out to our support team.
-You can contact us via [GitHub Issues](https://github.com/your-username/glock/issues).

-## Acknowledgments

-We would like to express our gratitude to all the contributors who have helped shape Glock into the powerful tool it is today.

- Your dedication and enthusiasm have been instrumental in the project's success.

-Special thanks to our users for their valuable feedback and suggestions.
-Your input continues to inspire us to enhance Glock and make it an indispensable asset for multi-repository project management.

-## Stay Connected

-Stay up to date with the latest news and announcements about Glock by following us on [Twitter](https://twitter.com/glock_project).
-We regularly share updates, tips, and insights to help you get the most out of Glock for your multi-repository projects.